RV City Rolling Into Georgia

 Note to media: For images and additional information, visit https://www.fmca.com/fmca-media-room.

 FMCA is the world's largest not-for-profit association for recreation vehicle (RV) owners.
-The organization maintains its national headquarters in Cincinnati, Ohio, and currently has nearly 80,000 active member families.
+The organization maintains its national headquarters in Cincinnati, Ohio, and currently has 150,876 active members.
 FMCA offers its members a number of benefits, including a subscription to its monthly magazine, Family RVing; a medical emergency and travel assistance program valued at $105 per family; a tire purchasing program; group rates on a roadside assistance program, RV and auto insurance, and health insurance; discounted rates for RV tours and caravans; and discounts on mobile internet access plans from Verizon and Sprint.
 Perhaps the most important benefit of FMCA membership is the camaraderie and friendships that develop among people enjoying the common interest of RV travel.
-The organization can be reached at (513) 474-3622 or and on the web at FMCA.com.